Dbenjamy/Senior-Project/README.md

 python3 main.py
 ```
 ## Layout
-The project is organized into four directories:
+The project is organized into three directories:
 - Data: where all generated data is stored
-- DataStructure: code relevent to creating the data structure
+- DataStructure: code relevent to creating organizing data
-- Earthquakes: querying and organizing earthquake data
 - Ephemeris: querying and transforming ephemeris data, ephemeris data being the locations of the main celestial bodies in our solar system
 ## Completed
 - Data structure has been generated
-- All relevent data for the model has been collected including earthquakes and ephemerides
+- All relevent data for the model has been collected including ephemerides
 - Gravity data for the major celestial bodies has been mapped to the Earth's surface
 ## In Progress
-- Design traversal algorithm for data
+- Implement Python shared memory for more efficient data transformations
-- Join gravity and earthquake data into single table
-- Construct CNN model
-- Decide on hyperparameters; thinking I'll use the cyclical focal loss function since there are many empty data points
-- Train model and analyse the results
+- Turn project into imporable Python package